neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 Since we may export the whole snapshot as one big file (tar of basebackup, maybe with some manifest) it may be shared over conventional means: http, ssh, [git+lfs](https://docs.github.com/en/github/managing-large-files/about-git-large-file-storage).

 ```
-> zenith pg create --snapshot http://learn-postgres.com/movies_db.zenith movies
+> neon pg create --snapshot http://learn-postgres.com/movies_db.neon movies
 ```

 ## Create snapshot and push it to the cloud

 ```
-> zenith snapshot create pgdata1@snap1
+> neon snapshot create pgdata1@snap1
-> zenith snapshot push --to ssh://stas@zenith.tech pgdata1@snap1
+> neon snapshot push --to ssh://stas@neon.tech pgdata1@snap1
 ```

 ## Rollback database to the snapshot

 One way to rollback the database is just to init a new database from the snapshot and destroy the old one.
 But creating a new database from a snapshot would require a copy of that snapshot which is time consuming operation.
 Another option that would be cool to support is the ability to create the copy-on-write database from the snapshot without copying data, and store updated pages in a separate location, however that way would have performance implications.
-So to properly rollback the database to the older state we have `zenith pg checkout`.
+So to properly rollback the database to the older state we have `neon pg checkout`.

 ```
-> zenith pg list
+> neon pg list
 ID            PGDATA        USED    STORAGE            ENDPOINT
-primary1      pgdata1       5G      zenith-local       localhost:5432
+primary1      pgdata1       5G      neon-local       localhost:5432

-> zenith snapshot create pgdata1@snap1
+> neon snapshot create pgdata1@snap1

-> zenith snapshot list
+> neon snapshot list
 ID                    SIZE        PARENT
 oldpg                 5G          -
 pgdata1@snap1         6G          -
 pgdata1@CURRENT       6G          -

-> zenith pg checkout pgdata1@snap1
+> neon pg checkout pgdata1@snap1
 Stopping postgres on pgdata1.
 Rolling back pgdata1@CURRENT to pgdata1@snap1.
 Starting postgres on pgdata1.

-> zenith snapshot list
+> neon snapshot list
 ID                    SIZE        PARENT
 oldpg                 5G          -
 pgdata1@snap1         6G          -